Table of Contents

 The Roaring ’20s

 Art deco was a relatively short-lived design style.
 Therefore, it has become inextricably linked with one historical period in particular: the Roaring ’20s.
 During a time when men and women were dressing in lavish clothing and embracing splendor, art deco’s luxurious, fun style fit in perfectly.
 These days, it’s prominently showcased in films set during that time period, including “Midnight in Paris,” “Chicago” and Baz Luhrmann’s “The Great Gatsby.”
 If you’ve seen Luhrmann’s film, consider the glossy opulence of Jay Gatsby’s mansion and the deco cabinets and furnishings featured in Daisy Buchanan’s sitting room.
-These films make one thing clear: Art deco was an integral part of the period.
+These films make one thing clear: Art deco was an integral part of the period and continues to be one of the most beloved decorating styles.

 Prominent figures who influenced the design style